-Shauna Sylvester is a Fellow at Simon Fraser University’s Centre for Dialogue and is the Executive Director of SFU’s Carbon Talks, a national initiative focused on increasing Canada’s global competitiveness by shifting to a low carbon economy.
-Shauna is also the Executive Director of the SFU Public Square – a signature project of SFU’s commitment to engagement which convenes serious and productive dialogues on issues of public concern to Canadians.
+Shauna Sylvester is a Fellow at Simon Fraser University’s Centre for Dialogue and the Executive Director of the SFU Public Square – a signature project of SFU’s commitment to engagement which convenes serious and productive dialogues on issues of public concern to Canadians.

 Shauna is a skilled facilitator, social entrepreneur and commentator on international issues.
 She has led several dialogues on density, business development, transportation and energy and she served as the lead facilitator for the Mayor’s Task Force on Affordable Housing in Vancouver.

 Prior to leading SFU Public Square and Carbon Talks, Shauna served as the Founding Executive Director of Canada’s World – a national citizen engagement initiative on foreign policy.